hiraddlz/hiraddlz.github.io/README.md

 PROFESSIONAL SUMMARY
 ======
-Machine Learning Engineer with 4+ years of experience in AI-driven solutions, specializing in end-to-end model development, data analysis, and deployment.
-Proficient in Python, PyTorch, TensorFlow, and cloud platforms like AWS and GCP.
-Holds an MBA in financial machine learning and excels at translating complex data into actionable strategies while demonstrating strong problem-solving and teamwork skills.
+Experienced Machine Learning Engineer with specialization in AI-driven solution development, specializing in end-to-end model design, data analysis, and deployment.
+Skilled in **Python**, **SQL**, **R** and deep learning frameworks including **PyTorch** and **TensorFlow**. **MBA** from Sharif University of Technology with a proven ability to translate complex data into actionable strategies.
+Recognized for strong problem-solving abilities and effective teamwork.

 SKILLS
 ======